 Pope Francis accepts resignation of Buffalo bishop after criticism on how he handled clergy sexual misconduct

-A New York Catholic bishop has resigned following criticism over how he handled allegations of clergy sexual misconduct.
+A Catholic bishop in western New York has resigned following criticism over how he handled allegations of sexual misconduct in his diocese.

-Pope Francis accepted the resignation of Richard Malone, bishop of the Roman Catholic Diocese of Buffalo, Wednesday as the Catholic Church continues to deal with rampant clergy sexual misconduct that has plagued the
+On Wednesday, Pope Francis accepted the resignation of Richard Malone, bishop of the Diocese of Buffalo, as the Catholic Church continues to deal with alleged incidents of sexual misconduct among its clergy.

 BISHOP CHOSEN TO INVESTIGATE CHURCH SEX ABUSE IS HIMSELF ACCUSED